lewismcruz/github_markdown/README.md

 To get more practice or in depth information for how to implement GitHub flavored markdown in your projects, sign up and go through the GitHub Markdown

-Here is a link to GitHub guide Mastering Markdown:
+Here is a link to GitHub guide Mastering Markdown:<br>
 [GitHub Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/)

-GitHub Learning Lab Course on Using Markdown:
+GitHub Learning Lab Course on Using Markdown:<br>
 [GitHub Learning Lab Using Markdow](https://lab.github.com/githubtraining/communicating-using-markdown)